 It’s happening this year because the IRS’s standard tax withholding suggestions were revised so that wage-earners kept a little more of their earnings in each paycheck instead of overpaying a little all year.

 Add to that the 2018 changes in what is deductible and what is not and wage-earners who didn’t over-withhold on purpose didn’t finish the year with a cushion.

 If this is you, you’re not alone and there’s no need to panic, even if you don’t have cash on hand to pay your tax bill.
 Below are several straightforward options you can take to ensure you pay the IRS with minimal stress.

 First, File a Return

 Even if you don’t have the funds necessary to pay your tax bill, you should still file a return.

-In fact, Riley Adams, a CPA who writes a financial blog for young investors says, “The worst thing you can do is ignore filing your tax return.
+In fact, Riley Adams, a CPA who writes the Young and the Invested financial blog for young investors says, “The worst thing you can do is ignore filing your tax return.
 Doing so can result in a failure-to-file penalty from the IRS.”